 We looked forward to seeing panda bears since we booked our month long visit to China.
 At several stops along the trip we were teased with photos and souvenirs of panda bears.
-When we enjoyed our luxury stay at the St Regis Chengdu, we even got a pair of stuffed panda bears as a welcome gift.
+When we enjoyed a world class experience on our stay at the St Regis Chengdu, we even got a pair of stuffed panda bears as a welcome gift.
 But when we got up extra early to visit the cute panda bears from our stay in Chengdu, we were so excited.

 It took us about an hour to get to the Chengdu Research Base Of Giant Panda Breeding.
 As soon as we entered, we knew we were at the right place.
 Buildings, statues and wall art were all covered in panda bears.
 There was even a panda post office with panda stamps!

 Our guide had her route all mapped out.
 She ensured that we saw the maximum number of cute panda bears in Chengdu with the fewest number of people in our way.
 Different enclosures were used for different aged pandas.
 And we saw most of the enclosures on our visit.

 The first panda bear we saw was lying on his back chewing on bamboo shoots.
 We soon discovered that the panda bears eat a lot.
 Panda bears were originally carnivores.
 But they ultimately grew too big to hunt and today they much prefer to eat bamboo.
 In fact, the word “Panda” most likely is derived from the Nepalese word that means “bamboo-eater.”
 A full grown panda eats for 10 to 12 hours per day and can eat about 25 to as much as 80 pounds of bamboo a day to meet their energy needs.
 We saw trucks laden with bamboo shoots all around the park.